SPELEOLOGICAL EXPEDITION. ANDYGEN-MADIGEN. June, July, August 2018 or 2019

 In the summer months it is a hot weather both in Andygen and Madygen.
 The air temperature reaches 35-40 C. In some regions pinching-out the karst streams poplar woods spread out which create ideal place for the base camp.

 After getting the permission on conducting research expeditions from the State Environmental Protection agency and also the permission from local authorities, our fund is planning to start speleological investigation in these karst regions of calciferous mountain massifs like Andygen and canyon Madygen in 2018.
 The best alternative is when one expedition will work in two regions consequently.

-Speleological expedition to Andygen and Madygen canyons has been planned from 21st of July till 4th of August 2018.
+Speleological expedition to Andygen and Madygen canyons has been planned June, July, August 2018 or 2019.
 Everyone interested speleologists can take part in this research.

 For research in these regions options of both single company and international team is possible.

 From the point of view of logistics and price the team should consist no less than of 8-10 people.

 2. Spelunking of caves known to local people